chadian/resume/README.md

 * Deeply passionate about emerging web technologies and development best practices
   * Enjoy following ECMAScript and the evolution of javascript by the TC39 and community
   * Love to discover new design patterns and architectures
-  * Curious to learn about new languages and features that make them unique, and what problems they can solve
+  * Curious to learn about new languages, what makes them unique, and what problems they can solve
   * Favourite tech podcasts: [The Frontside Podcast](https://frontsidethepodcast.simplecast.fm/), [JS Party](https://changelog.com/jsparty), [The Changelog](https://changelog.com/podcast)

 ### Community Involvement